Nan1t/NanoLimbo/README.md

 1. Download the latest version of program **[here](https://github.com/Nan1t/NanoLimbo/releases)**
 2. Put jar file in the folder you want.
-3. Create a start script as you did it for Bukkit/Spigot/etc. with command like this:
+3. Create a start script as you did it for Bukkit or BungeeCord with command like this:
-`java -jar <FileName>.jar`
+`java -jar NanoLimbo-<version>.jar`
 4. The server will create `settings.yml` file.
 It's a server configuration.
 5. Configure it as you want and restart server.